Vapor Intrusion Mitigation in Omaha, Sioux City, Lincoln, & Nearby

 Radon Defense Midwest is proud to be a member of the international National Radon Defense network, which has worked with environmental engineering firms all over North America in installing vapor intrusion mitigation Systems.
 We understand the importance of sealing, depressurizing, and communicating all the entry points of the vapor intrusion.

 For an environmental cleanup project of this nature, we understand you need a company with the experience to get the job done right.
 We are your trusted local experts for soil vapor extraction and indoor air quality services, so call us today to get started!
-We offer free estimates in Omaha, Des Moines, Lincoln, Sioux City, Council Bluffs, Bellevue, Elkhorn, Gretna, Fremont, Hastings, and throughout the surrounding areas.
+We offer free estimates in Omaha, Lincoln, Sioux City, Council Bluffs, Bellevue, Elkhorn, North Platte, Gretna, Fremont, Hastings, and throughout the surrounding areas.